queelius/papers/ngram-projections/projection.md

 Further research into optimizing these techniques and seamlessly integrating them into AR frameworks promises to advance natural language processing, driving innovation in computational linguistics and machine learning, and help facilitate the development of more intelligent and creative AI systems that can be more easily explained and understood than current neural models, which are often seen as black boxes with inscrutable decision-making processes.

 By leveraging a LLMs embeddings for sample efficient representatations and classical symbolic AI techniques for context reduction and matching, we can build more interpretable and efficient AR models that can be used in a wide range of applications, from chatbots to code generation to scientific discovery and beyond.

+## Appendices

+### A: Reward Functions {-}

+Previously, we discussed the idea of projecting the input onto the training data to find the most relevant context for predicting the next token that the DGP is likely to produce.

+However, we are normally not interesed in predicting the next token, but *biasing* the model to generate outputs that are more likely to score well on some task.
+For example, if the task is to generate a coherent text continuation, we want to bias the model to generate text continuations that are coherent and correct, even if the the DGP, given the input, is more likely to generate very different continuations (e.g., toxic, incoherent, or incorrect).

+One way to fine-tune the model to generate more effective outputs is to use a reward function that scores the outputs based on some task-specific criteria.
+A nearly universal approach is to take your reward function and produce $k$ samples from the model, then score each sample using the reward function, and then sample these outputs based on their scores, e.g., $\Pr{}_{\hat\theta}\{w_{t:(t+k)} \mid w_{<t}\} \propto \exp\{R(w_{1:(t+k)})\}$.

+However, what if we want to go beyond predicting the DGP's next token and instead generate outputs that are more effective at solving a particular task?

+### B: Data Transformation {-}

+The training data $D$ is the primary source of information we have about the DGP.
+However, the training data may not be in the optimal form for solving the task we have in mind.

+So, a final inductive bias we can consider is data transformation.
+We can transform the training data into a more suitable form for solving the task at hand.
+One way which can be particularly effective at improving the sample efficiency of the model is to transform the training data into a more abstract representation space.

+There are a lot of fancy things you can do, but in interest of transparency and interpretability, we will consider a simple transformation: stemming or lemmatization.

+Both of these are computationally efficient techniques that reduce the vocabulary size and thus increase the probability of finding relevant projections of the input onto the training data.
+They are also simple to implement and understand, making them a good choice for a first pass at data transformation.

+Essentially, this transformation allows for "reasoning" over more abstract representations of the DGP, facilitating OOD generalization but at a loss of some information and expressiveness.

+> Predictive modeling now takes place over this more abstract representation space, which can be more sample efficient.
+However, when we generate sequences, if the end product is, say, high-quality text, we may have to decode the stemmed or lemmatized representations back to unstemmed or unlemmatized forms, which can be a challenge.

+### Other Kinds of Inductive Biases {-}

+We formalized most of our inductive biases as projections of the input onto the training data.
+However, we can consider other kinds of inductive biases that can be used to improve the sample efficiency of AR models that directly affect the AR model's probabilty distribution.

+In particular, we can also consider more complex inductive biases that involve pattern matching and context-free grammars.
+For example, we can use a context-free grammar to define the space of possible continuations of the input.

+In theory, we could have a number of production rules on the input that restrict the set of possible continuations to some CFG.
+This is a more hand-crafted inductive bias that requires more domain knowledge and human expertise to implement, but it may be appropriate in some circumstances, such as when the task requires generating text that follows a specific structure or format, like JSON or Python code.